tommasoturchi/synergy/README.md

 ### Acknowledgements

-This workshop is supported by the HORIZON-RIA project TANGO - Grant Agreement 101120763.
+_Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HaDEA).
+Neither the European Union nor the granting authority can be held responsible for them._

-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
-Neither the European Union nor the granting authority can be held responsible for them.
+This workshop is supported by the HORIZON Europe project TANGO - Grant Agreement n.
+101120763.